geovanigaldemsugar/Mytiktok/README.md

 -  **`pip install mytiktok`**

 ## Visual Output
-The package itself uses undetected-chromedriver for webautomation which controls whether the chrome instance to renders or not  hence the `headless` option.
-Using headless mode increases the chances of a capthca being raised and scraping failed.
-So far in testing captcha is only noticed at `Login()`  but once login successful cookies are created and you should be fine in successive usage of the package until the cookies expire.
+The package itself uses undetected-chromedriver for web automation which controls whether the chrome instance to renders or not  hence the `headless` option.
+Using headless mode increases the chances of a captcha being raised and scraping failed.
+So far in testing captcha is only noticed at `Login()`  but once login is successful cookies are created and you should be fine in successive usage of the package until the cookies expire.

-So implementing Retries is important if your planning on using this package for a project.
+So implementing Retries is important if you are planning on using this package for a project.

 > [!NOTE]
-> I recommend using `headless = True` after you've aleady passed Login and generated cookies, and after you can use `headless = False` but alternatively you can just always set `headless = True`
+> I recommend using `headless = True` after you've already passed Login and generated cookies, and after you can use `headless = False` but alternatively you can just always set `headless = True`